 University of Hartford (the "Employer") hereby amends and restates in its entirety the University of Hartford Insurance Protection Plan (the "Plan"), originally effective June 1, 1981.
-The Plan's purpose is to combine in one plan document provisions of the health and welfare benefit plans (the "Component Benefit Plans") sponsored by University of Hartford and its affiliated employers (if any), and to provide uniform administration of these health and welfare benefits.
+The Plan's purpose is to combine in one plan document provisions of the health and welfare benefit plans (the "Component Benefit Plans") sponsored by University of Hartford and its affiliated employers (if any, see Appendix C), and to provide uniform administration of these health and welfare benefits.
 The Component Benefit Plans are listed in Appendix A to this Summary Plan Description ("SPD").
-This SPD reflects and summarizes the terms of the Plan in effect on January 1, 2020.
-Presently, there are no controlled group entities or affiliated employers of the Employer that have employees participating in the Plan.
-Participating controlled group entities or affiliated employers may be added or changed from time to time.
+This SPD reflects and summarizes the terms of the Plan in effect on July 1, 2022.

 The insurance contracts (including Certificates of Coverage), summary plan descriptions, policies and procedures, and any other documents making up the Component Benefit Plans are not affected by the adoption of the Plan, and the terms of the Component Benefit Plans will continue to control for purposes of determining your benefits.
-(References in this document to insurance contracts, insurance policies and insurance generally will include HMO contracts any) similar (if or arrangements.)
+(References in this document to insurance contracts, insurance policies and insurance generally will include HMO contracts (if any) similar or arrangements.)
 The terms of each Component Benefit Plan are incorporated into this SPD by reference and will continue to act as the primary source of information for each Component Benefit Plan.
 However, if a conflict of language exists between the Component Benefit Plan and the Plan or SPD, the Component Benefit Plan will control as long as the Component Benefit Plan is not inconsistent with Federal law and regulations.
 The exception is, regardless of a Component Benefit Plan's identification of a Plan Year or Plan Number, the Plan Year or Plan Number of this SPD will control.